coconut2015/agg-tutorial/doxygen/blur.md

 	blur.blur (pixFmt, radius);
 ```

+The `radius` is roughly equivalent to twice the value of SVG's `stdDeviation`.

-Note that the entire pixFmt are being blurred.
+Note that the entire pixFmt is blurred.
 However, it is pretty straightforward
 to limit blurring to a specifc region of pixFmt.

 ```cpp